garrandall/popular-music-data/tracks/romantic-karyn-white.md

 Under the moonlight
 With the stars shining so bright
 Baby, my mind is on love
-When we get home tonight, ooh
+When we get home tonight, oh

 Turn the lights down (Oh, baby)
 It's time to get romantic
 (Do everything romantic please)
 Light a candle
 It's time to get romantic
-(I wanna get, I wanna get, ooh, romantic)
+(I wanna get, I wanna get, oh romantic)

 Turn the lights down (Turn the lights down low)
 It's time to get romantic